 A_C Official is another vegan brand using cactus leather.
 The Aussie label of ethical accessories that we used to know as Ahimsa Collective has rebranded itself as A_C Official.
-But the core values are still the same: a commitment to making fashion that’s focused on doing less harm to our planet.
+But their core values are still the same.
+The brand is fully committed to making fashion that does less harm to our planet.

-Recently, this brand has launched a new collection, ‘Raison D’être,’ and yes – it’s made from vegan cactus leather.
+Recently, this brand launched a new collection, ‘Raison D’être.’
+And yes – it’s made from vegan cactus leather.
 The new line of bags is exclusively black and white, and has a distinct sleek aesthetic.
 You can choose the perfect item for your wardrobe from nine designs, including a backpack, a tote and a slimline clutch with removable chain shoulder strap.